Recommended Accessories

 DJI Mic 2 Microphones: I've seen some others using these, and they say they're better.
 They are also more expensive.

-Cold Shoe Mounts: If your phone or camera mount doesn't have a place to mount the receiver, I recommend the SmallRig Cold Shoe Mount pack or the Insta360 Cold Shoe Extension Bracket.
+Cold Shoe Mounts: If your phone or camera mount doesn't have a place to mount the receiver, I recommend the SmallRig Cold Shoe Mount (requires screw hole on top of phone mount) pack or the Insta360 Cold Shoe Extension Bracket.

 If you want or need the option to have external lighting, these are my recommendations.